 The connection carries only digital signals (max 3 MHz or so).
 No sensitive analog electronics are needed, the microphone and the microcontroller are simply connected using "dupont" wire.

-- Take an audio measurement from the microphone at a regular interval (say 1 second every 10 seconds)
+- Take an audio measurement from a digital microphone at a regular interval.

-- On the recorded audio, perform a 4096-point real->complex FFT with a windowing function (flat-top for example).
+- On the recorded audio, perform a 4096-point real->complex FFT with a windowing function (flat-top).

 - Calculate power for each FFT-bin (Im-squared + Re-squared) and sum up bins per octave.

 - Display as a kind of ASCII-art 'waterfall'.

 Marcel Meek has written an Arduino firmware that can actually be used in a citizen science sensor: https://github.com/meekm/LoRaSoundkit